Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 Chapter I, on general provisions, deals with the subject matter, definitions, scope, legal regime, as well as provisions devoted to prohibitions and aspects related to identification (nameplate-distinctive) and information and advertising of vacation homes.

+Chapter II deals with conditions of use, safety requirements, functional requirements and minimum equipment requirements that vacation homes must have, as well as information on prices to be charged.
 These requirements are intended to complement those already required by Decree 117/2006 of August 1, which regulates the conditions of habitability of properties and the procedure for obtaining a certificate of habitability.

+Chapter III establishes the regime for the exploitation of vacation homes, as well as the responsible declaration procedure for the commencement of the activity, in accordance with the responsible declaration regime established with a general character by the Canary Islands Tourism Ordinance Law, in its Articles 13.2.a) and 24.1.
 The corresponding document must be attached to this declaration, based on the date on which the building permit for the property was applied for or is being applied for, that is, the responsible declaration of occupancy of the buildings or structures must be attached, as established in Article 166-bis of the Consolidated Text of the Laws on the Territorial Order of the Canary Islands and Natural Spaces of the Canary Islands, or, if applicable, the certificate of habitability or first occupancy license, based on the conditions established in Decree 117/2006 of August 1, regulating the conditions of habitability of the buildings or regulations that replace it.
+Similarly, a statement that there is no express prohibition in the Statutes of the Owners’ Community for carrying out the activity of a vacation home; as well as, if necessary, a statement of the impossibility of placing the nameplate-distinguishing sign outside the property, due to the express prohibition by the Owners’ Community to place nameplates in the common areas or outside the property, shall be attached.
+This chapter also regulates the procedure for communicating changes and incidents in the operation of the business, as well as the procedure for notifying the Cabildos Insulares of the termination of the business.

 Chapter IV is devoted to complaints, inspections and the penalty regime.